Tobi Kyeremateng is an award-winning Cultural Producer with 8 years experience in live performance, festivals, film and community engagement.

-She began her career in 2011, assisting in producing Ovalhouse Theatre’s site-specific piece ‘The Street’.
-In 2013, she started an apprenticeship at Battersea Arts Centre in Community Arts through the London Theatre Consortium and was offered the role of Junior Producer in 2016.
-She left BAC to become Producer at Apples and Snakes, and was also accepted onto the Old Vic 12 programme where she produced Joe White’s play ‘Pagans’, performed by Simon Kunz, Lolita Chakrabati, Gary Wood, Sophie Melville and Geoff Breton.
+She started her career in 2011 as a Young Associate Producer at Ovalhouse Theatre, assisting in producing ‘The Street’ - a promenade performance in Camberwell.
+In 2013, she began an apprenticeship at Battersea Arts Centre in Community Arts Administration and was offered the role of Junior Producer in 2016.
+In the same year, she was accepted onto the Old Vic 12 programme out of 1400 applicants, and given a year-long attachment to the venue where she produced Joe White’s play ‘Pagans’, performed by Simon Kunz, Lolita Chakrabati, Gary Wood, Sophie Melville and Geoff Breton.

 In 2017, she was part of the Runner Up team for the JMK 2017 Award with debbie tucker green’s ‘random’ and became Executive Producer (UP NEXT) at Bush Theatre, conceptualising and delivering BABYLON Festival - a week-long celebration of Black and Brown peoples’ influence on London culture.

 Tobi has produced short films ‘Wishbone’ and ‘Secret Life of Gs’, written and directed by Caleb Femi, has worked for and collaborated in producing and programming exceptional British talent at cultural events such as AFROPUNK London, gal-dem: women’s international weekender, Brainchild Festival and #MERKY Books Live, and is currently producing ‘J’Ouvert’ at Theatre503.